 The shape of the sprue neck is shown in Figure 6-13 A-A section.

-Secondly, the necks at both ends of the valve body are connected to two small flanges.
-To address the feeding and shrinking issues of the neck and small flanges, two additional risers are added to form multiple sets of feeding and shrinking patterns.
-Views A and B represent different riser sizes.
-The molten metal from the two risers is introduced through the transverse gating system, forming a “person”-shaped runner, which also supports smooth investment removal, wax drainage, and venting during casting.
+The necks at both ends of the valve body are connected to two small flanges.
+To address the feeding and shrinking issues of the neck and small flanges, two additional risers are added, forming multiple sets of feeding and shrinking patterns.
+Views A and B in Figure 6 – 14 represent different riser sizes.
+The molten metal from the two risers is introduced through the transverse gating system, forming a “person” – shaped runner.
+This design also facilitates smooth investment removal, wax drainage, and venting during the precision casting process.

 Figure 6-14 Ball valve body wax mold